UWSEDS-aut17/uwseds-group-nw-climate-crew/README.md

 3. Biological models:
     Two biological models were combined to capture the salmon population performance in response to  changes in streamflow (Snyder, 1996) and stream temperature (Swift, 1979).

-Final model outputs were translated into fish vulnerability ranks of 1-5:
+The streamflow and stream temperature datasets were processed using the data_processing.ipyng notebook.
+This entailed (fish tail pun intended) aligning the datasets on agreeing temporal and spatial scales.
+The outputs from this notebook were fed to the FishMod.ipynb notebook.
+This step translated the temperature and streamflow projections, based upon the biological models referenced above, into vulnerability rankings.
+These fish vulnerability ranks ranged from 1-5:
 1 shows that fish populations are under most threat and 5 shows that the population is in good health.

 ![alt text](http://hydro.washington.edu/CRCC/assets/img/CRBaerial.jpg)